manyasiingh/Story_Maker/README.md

 Personalized AI Story Maker

-✨ Project Overview
+✨ Project Overview (GenAI LLM)

 This is a dynamic web application built with Streamlit and the Google Gemini API that generates unique, personalized short stories based on user-defined inputs (character name, personality, hobby, setting, and theme).
-The application features real-time text streaming for an engaging user experience.
+The application leverages the power of the Gemini LLM to provide real-time text streaming for an engaging user experience.

 🛠️ Technology Stack

-Language: Python

-Web Framework: Streamlit
+Component

+Technology

+Description

+Generative AI

-AI Backend: Google Gemini API (google-genai SDK)
+Google Gemini API (gemini-2.5-flash)

-Dependency Management: requirements.txt
+The core LLM for story generation.

+Frontend/App

+Streamlit

+Python framework used for rapid web application deployment.

+Language

+Python 3.8+

+Primary language for application logic and scripting.

+Secrets

-Environment Management: python-dotenv
+python-dotenv

+Used for secure management of API keys in local development.

 🚀 Getting Started Locally